 While it can sometimes be challenging to finance a modular home, with the right preparation and the support of an experienced builder, it can be achieved.

 They are transported to site in modules, then installed on foundations, connected to services, and you’re left with a home that is ready to move in.
-The entire construction process takes approximately 12-16 weeks depending on the design.
+The entire construction process takes approximately 14-18 weeks depending on the design and the extent of site works.

 The different components of kit homes are made off-site then delivered to your block with instructions, ready for construction.
-The pieces are then put together on-site and must fit together exactly, or they will need to be altered.
+You are then required to build the home on site yourself or use contractors, who you will need to engage, manage and supervise.

 5. Permits and Insurance

-Both modular homes and kit homes require standard planning and building permits.
+Both modular homes and kit homes require standard building permits.
 However, if you purchase a kit home and build it yourself, you’ll also need an Owner Builder Permit.

 Taking on the role of owner-builder can reduce overall costs if you are skilled in construction and complete the building yourself, but there is quite a bit of additional responsibility you’ll also need to take on.